Last Updated on 13 June 2024 by Cycloscope

 Getting a torque wrench out of its box has already the power of infusing the self-assurance of doing a good job.

-Torque wrench serves the purpose of tightening bolts to the correct level of tension.
+A torque wrench serves the purpose of tightening bolts to the correct level of tension.

-Tightness – or torque – is measured in Newton Metres (Nm), and most bike components have the appropriate level of torque expressed somewhere near the bolt.
+Tightness โ or torque โ is measured in Newton Metres (Nm), and most bike components have the appropriate level of torque expressed somewhere near the bolt.

-There are few different types of torque wrenches; the most common have an internal clutch mechanism that “clicks” out when the preset torque is touched.
+There are a few different types of torque wrenches; the most common have an internal clutch mechanism that “clicks” out when the preset torque is touched.

 9. Torx Wrenches

-A torx wrench is used exactly the same way as a hex wrench (Allen key), but instead of a hexagonal shape, it has a six-point star-shaped pattern.
+A Torx wrench is used exactly the same way as a hex wrench (Allen key), but instead of a hexagonal shape, it has a six-point star-shaped pattern.

 10. Chain Whip and Cassette Lockring